Azure-Samples/active-directory-error-docs/errors/invalid_grant.md

 **What to do**

-Try a new interactive request to the */authorize* endpoint
+Try a new interactive request to the */authorize* endpoint.